Veendam

 Veendam (/nl/) is a town and municipality with a population of 27,752 in the province of Groningen in the northeast of the Netherlands.
+Veendam is also known as Parkstad (Park City).
+It is located on the N33 national highway which runs from Eemshaven to Assen.

 Veendam was established in 1648 as a peat colony by Adriaan Geerts Wildervanck.
+The ribbon development so characteristic of this region has been adapted in Veendam.
+In the center of the town, the two canals, the Oosterdiep and the Westerdiep, formed a fork because the Munte River originally flowed here.

 Holland America Line has named four ships Veendam after the town.